-Welcome to University of Washington Medical Center (UWMC).
+Welcome to University of Washington Medical Center (UWMC) - Montlake campus.
 We are glad you are here to support your friend or family member during their surgery.
-We know that surgery can be a stressful time for families, and we want you to be as comfortable as possible while your loved one is here.
+We know that this can be a stressful time for families.
+We want you to be as comfortable as possible while your loved one is here.